Increase in property demand

 Tenant Security: The parties may stipulate fixed-term contracts, but they must have a minimum initial term of five years, and there are automatic and consecutive extensions of three years.
 In the absence of such a fixed term stipulation, the lease agreement will be considered open-ended.
 Open ended contracts were previously much like ‘tenancy for life’ agreements and are very difficult to terminate.

-The economy is expected to grow by 3.9% this year and by another 4.5% in 2022, based on the projections released by Banco de Portugal.The country saw six years of continued growth from 2014 to 2019 after a series of dismal years.
+Before the Covid-19 pandemic, the country saw six years of continued growth from 2014 to 2019 after a series of dismal years.

-After registering a slight surplus of 0.1% of GDP in 2019 (the first surplus in the country’s 45 years of democracy), the country recorded another 7.3% budget deficit in 2020, amidst the introduction of pandemic-related stimulus aids, based on the EC’s estimates.
+After a slight budget surplus of 0.1% of GDP in 2019 (the first surplus in the country’s 45 years of democracy), the country recorded a 5.8% budget deficit in 2020, amidst pandemic-related stimulus aids.
+The shortfall eased to 2.9% of GDP in 2021 and further to 1.9% of GDP in 2022.
+The European Commission expects the budget deficit to fall further to 1.1% of GDP this year and to 0.8% of GDP in 2024.